Coriander ground - spicy oriental

 Which herbs & spices can I combine with coriander?

 Coriander is very compatible with other herbs and spices.
-It develops a great harmony with anise, pepper, garlic, Ceylon cinnamon ground, onion, basil, savory, Sumac, Fennel, ginger, caraway, garlic, mace, allspice, cloves, cassia cinnamon ground, chili, allspice, nutmeg.
+It develops a great harmony with anise, pepper, garlic, Ceylon cinnamon ground, onion, basil, savory, Sumac, Fennel, ginger, caraway, garlic, mace ground, allspice, cloves, cassia cinnamon ground, chili, allspice, nutmeg.

 Coriander powder is a quintessential spice of Indian and Oriental cuisine.
 Mainly the Indian cuisine uses it in various spice mixtures.
 For example, it is an ingredient of Garam Masala, curry powder of diverse origins.